jmatss/send/README.md

     ...
     DONE ->

 TODO:
-  compression of files
+* Compression of files
-  encryption (tls or quic)
+* Encryption (tls or quic)
+* Make ProtocolAction to a proper class that takes a socket as input instead of using it's static methods
+* Make Receiver cache IDs from the PUBLISH packets so that it doesn't request the same packet several times